sushiswap/trident/README.md

 **### [IndexPool](**./contracts/pool/IndexPool.sol**)**

 Index pools are designed to hold from two to eight tokens, each with a different weight.
-Trading between two assets of the pool happens over the constant product formula (while accounting for asset weights as well).
+Trading between two assets of the pool happens over a modified version of the constant product formula.
 The advantage of these pools is liquidity providers can utilize them to create auto rebalancing indices (e.g. a DeFi blue-chip index) that best match their risk profile.

 All of these pools will have configurable fees that will allow liquidity providers to strike a balance between offsetting their impermanent loss and having the pool stay market competitive.